jrhuecke/Game-Engines-Scene/README.txt

+Assignment Two:
+For the lights I have two point lights for the ceiling light and the lamp, a spotlight for the flashlight, an emissive material for the monitors, and a directional light for the sun.
+The lamp and ceiling light are controlled by a light switch button.
+The particle system I implemented is fog that is outside the windows in order to give the bedroom a Santa Cruz feel.

+New video showcasing the scene/lighting/particle system here: https://www.youtube.com/watch?v=-9KHvZWrEkg

+Assignment One:
 The scene I decided to create is a nice one person bedroom.
 I am in my fourth year of college and I have been in a double or triple every year so far (as most people have), so I wanted to daydream a little bit with this project by designing a solid single